 Searching for global energy solutions, Olga Khakova finds immediate use for her environmental assessment master’s degree

 Only a short time ago, she was learning about soil health on one of the “famous” KUEC soil field trips.
 Now she spends her time looking for ways the U.S. and the European Union (EU) can collaborate on energy security.
 That’s how quickly life has changed for 30-year-old outstanding KUEC graduate Olga Khakova.
 She will graduate this summer with a Professional Science Master’s in Environmental Assessment and a focus in policy from KU Edwards Campus in Overland Park, Kansas.

-“Through her original idea for her capstone project she found a connection to a policy group in Washington D.C. who then offered her a position,” her academic success coach, Terri Woodburn, said.
+“Through her original idea for her capstone project she found a connection to a policy group in Washington D.C. who then offered her a position,” said Director of Environmental Assessment Programs Terri Woodburn.
 “She is currently traveling the globe with that team and is finishing up her capstone.”

 A native of Mykolaiv, Ukraine, Khakova is the Associate Director for European Energy Security at the Atlantic Council.
 She is married to her husband, Aaron, and they have two cats.

 Discover more about Khakova and read her comprehensive advice for anyone considering earning a college degree.

 Q: Why did you choose KUEC?

 A: The master’s degree is essential for succeeding in my field.
 The degree opened employment opportunities that otherwise would not be available.